awsdocs/amazon-ses-developer-guide/doc-source/send-email-api.md

 To send production email through Amazon SES, you can use the Simple Mail Transfer Protocol \(SMTP\) interface or the Amazon SES API\.
 For more information about the SMTP interface, see [Using the Amazon SES SMTP Interface to Send Email](send-email-smtp.md)\.
 This section describes how to send email by using the API\.

 The Amazon SES API has a Query interface over HTTPS\.
-When you send an email by using the API, you can provide limited information and have Amazon SES assemble the email for you, or you can assemble the email yourself so that you have complete control over the content and formatting\.
+When you send an email by using the API, you can information about the content of the email and have Amazon SES assemble the email for you\.
+Alternatively, you can assemble the email yourself so that you have complete control over the content of the message\.
 For more information about the API, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.
 For a list of endpoint URLs for the AWS Regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 You can call the API in the following ways:
 + **Make raw Query requests and responses—**This is the most advanced method, because you are calling the API directly\.
 For information about how to make Query requests and responses, see [Amazon SES Query API](query-interface.md)\.